Sensory Integration Therapy

-Individuals with severe sensory processing problems usually function at a brain stem level in which primitive instincts for survival and protection are met only, with limited higher cortical learning taking place (see Sensorimotor Integration Supports Pyramid).
+Individuals with severe sensory processing problems usually function at a brain stem level in which primitive instincts for survival and protection are met only, with limited higher cortical learning taking place (see on the home page Feeding the Brain Pyramid).

 Sensory processing problems may come from not having "physical sense of self" (touch and proprioception) which leads to a compromised body system that is "in pieces" so that the brain and body is working on keeping self together (brain stem: survival and protection) and is NOT ready for higher cortical functioning until basic subcortical needs are met.

-1. Vestibular Sensations: Set the arousal level to an optimum level to get a calming or arousing response.
+1. Vestibular Sensations: Sets the arousal level to an optimum level to get a calming or arousing response.
 Most powerful and longest lasting sensation (typically 4-8 hours after 15 minutes on a swing hung from a single point in a linear direction).
-Vestibular input is a very strong brain stem sensation which is best if done first and followed by proprioception before a cortical task so that the brain stem can take care of and focus on ANS functioning and the cortex can register more information (2 hour to 45 minutes before functional tasks).
+Vestibular input is a very strong brain stem sensation which is best if done first and followed by proprioception before a cortical task so that the brain stem can take care of and focus on ANS functioning and the cortex can register more information.

 2. Proprioception: 9x's rule: For individuals with hypotonia it takes 9 times the effort to get enough tone and to a ready state to even begin to corticalize the information being taken in by muscles and joint receptors.
 1 ½ to 2 hour latent affect keeps effects like the sensations are still present.

-When serotonin decreases and norepinephrine increases you will see aggression which often results in the individual receiving proprioceptive and deep touch input (holding down, firm grip, etc.) which enhances serotonin levels back to a calming level causing a terrible cycle of acting out, getting deep touch through punishment, then they get their "fix"-- a release of serotonin to decrease aggression.
+When serotonin decreases and norepinephrine increases you will see aggression which often results in the individual SEEKING proprioceptive and deep touch input (holding down, firm grip, etc.) which enhances serotonin levels back to a calming level.
+Thus, this can cause a terrible cycle of acting out, getting deep touch through punishment, then they get their "fix"-- a release of serotonin to decrease aggression.

-3. Tactile: Deep touch is always better than light touch to result in a calming and organizing input, not a protective or avoidance response.
+3. Tactile: Deep touch is always better than light touch to result in a calming and organizing input, instead of protective or avoidance response.

 We all use sensory calming techniques in our world, many people can be observed "self regulating" or calming themselves in a classroom or work setting such as these behaviors: